Working with Research Assets

 Overview

-After being approved, deposits (see Working with Research Deposits) become Esploro assets.
-As described on this page, in addition to regular editing of assets, they can also be exported, updated and imported in bulk and DOIs can be registered in bulk.
-Asset normalization can automatically transform the data in one or more assets, for example replacing digits with other characters such as a dash.
+After being approved, deposits become Esploro assets (see Working with Research Deposits).
+The metadata of assets can be modified individually or in bulk.
+In order to modify them in bulk, they must be exported, after which they can be updated, and imported back into Esploro.
+DOIs can also be registered in bulk.
+Asset normalization can automatically transform the data in one or more assets – for example, by replacing digits with other characters, such as a dash.
 You can deposit dissertations and theses into Esploro by integrating with the ETD Administrator (using SWORD server).

 When searching for research assets in Esploro, the search results include deposits as well.